lukxsx/fuel-logger/README.md

 # Fuel logger

-A program to keep a log of car's fuel consumption.
+A program to keep track of the fuel consumption of a car.
 It can show interesting charts and data of your car's fuel consumption and cost of ownership.

 [Release (viikko 5)](https://github.com/Lukxsx/ot-harjoitustyo/releases/tag/viikko5)